mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 [//]: <DAP-223>

-8. Now insert data into the table by running the following:
+8. Now insert data into the table:

    `insert into databricks_demo.customer_addresses_dim_hive select * from retail_demo.customer_addresses_dim_hive where state_code ='CA';`

-   This will now launch a Hive job that will insert the data values provided in this example.
-If this is successful, you will see **SUCCEEDED** written in the STATUS column.
+   This launches a Hive job that inserts the data values provided in this example.
+If successful, the STATUS will be **SUCCEEDED**.

    ```json
    --------------------------------------------------------------------------------